 In the first and second editions of this book, we made the mistake of overlooking the role of the body in storing traumatic memories; and the need to involve the body in the resolution of traumatic memories.
 (This does not mean that counsellors and therapists must have physical contact with their clients – very much to the contrary!
-It means we must work with the client’s body awareness and breathing; and to promote their involvement in some helpful forms of physical exercise; as well as talking or writing in ways which gradually, slowly, carefully approach the problem of reinterpreting the traumatic experiences).
+It means we must work with the client’s body awareness and breathing; and to promote their involvement in some helpful forms of physical exercise; as well as helping them [when the time is right] to talk and/or to write in ways which gradually, slowly, carefully approach the problem of reinterpreting their traumatic experiences).

 In Chapter 1 below, we want to address the following contextual questions: